Social Media Response Time Benchmarks for 2026

 Measure Your Current Baseline

 Before setting targets, know where you stand.
 Pull response time data for each client and platform.
-Most agencies are surprised — they think they respond in an hour but the data shows 3 to 4 hours on average.
+Most agencies are surprised.
+They think they respond in an hour but the data shows 3 to 4 hours on average.
 Use this baseline to set realistic improvement goals.

 Centralize Into a Unified Inbox